Jonekee/node-code/README.md

 ### faye/FayeService.js
 A starting point for using the GREAT NPM module 'Faye'.
 It has the server creation and broadcasting functions all in this one class.
 I love faye.

+### cron/CronScript.js
+An example of running a node script as a child process as a cron job.

+#### ClassTemplate.js
+A template for node classes.